PolarGeospatialCenter/pgc-ags-fs-query-example/README.md

 ```

 ### Account Registration
 Requires an **approved account** with the Polar Geospatial Center for ArcGIS Services and requires proper **role assignment** for secure services.
 Accounts can be requested at the URL below, but require approval from the Polar Geospatial Center (please include your U.S. federal research award number).
-If you already have an account and need access to secure services, please email (Brad Herried)[herri147@umn.edu].
+If you already have an account and need access to secure services, please email [Brad Herried](mailto:herri147@umn.edu).

 Account Registration: https://users.pgc.umn.edu/request